Cash fed cattle trade took on a decidedly bearish tone Wednesday.

 Cattle future fell hard Wednesday, limit down across the board, except one Live Cattle contract.
 Pressure included the softer cash outlook and diving wholesale beef values, as well as lower outside markets.
 News that a significant number of workers at JBS facilities in Greeley, CO stayed home Tuesday, due to confirmed cases of COVID-19, also weighed.

 Except for 85¢ lower in the back contract, Live Cattle futures closed an average of $4.50 lower.

-Wholesale beef values were firm on Choice and weak on Select with light to moderate demand and moderate offerings, according to the Agricultural Marketing Service.
+Wholesale beef values were sharply lower on light demand and moderate offerings, according to the Agricultural Marketing Service.